zibzub/catmoon/README.md

 CatMoon does not require:

-* wallet connection
+- wallet connection
-* account login
+- account login
-* signature approval
+- signature approval

-Wallet history is not synced between browsers or devices.
-Clearing browser storage may remove it.
+Wallet history and UI toggle settings are not synced between browsers or devices.
+Clearing browser storage may remove them.

 ---